mark-summerfield/ddebfind/README.md

 # DebFind

-**SUPERCEDED** A version written in Python 3/wxPython 4 (which is faster and more reliable) is in development and will be available soon.
+**SUPERCEDED** A version written in Python 3/wxPython 4 (which is faster and more reliable) is now available:
 [DebFind](https://github.com/mark-summerfield/debfind)

 A GUI application for finding Debian packages on Debian and Debian-based